What is layout in animation?

 - As the project moves forward, the 3D layout will develop too: rough animation takes will be gradually replaced with the finals.

 - The final voice-over or music score can also be added; if not used already.

 - The process of development will go on until the 3D layout becomes the new guide for the rest of the 3D animation production.

-- Complex camera movements that cannot be easily portrayed in a storyboard or 2D animatic can be adjusted in 3D layout.
+- Complex camera movements that cannot be easily portrayed in a storyboard or 2D animatic can be adjusted in a 3D layout.

 - Many other components of the production stage can get started sooner with a 3D layout; layout artists will later begin adding major and minor final props to the environments.

 What does a 3d layout artist do in an animation studio?

 The job of a layout artist in computer-aided animation is similar to a cinematographer in live-action.
 The layout team can prepare several versions of each scene to give the director and editorial team options when putting the final product together.

 They start with an animation storyboard or animatic in close collaboration with the director.
 Layout artists take the prepared material from pre-production and begin creating the shots in a 3D environment using proxy models and environments.

 Sometimes layout artists roughly animate a character or at least make it move from one place to another; to give the animators a starting point from which they can fully flesh out the characters’ movements and expressions.
 In fact, the character animation done at this stage is very basic and temporary, but the camera moves made by a layout artist will usually find their way to the final animation.